-The Wave Rock is without doubt one of the most awesome and beautiful rock formations of the world.
-This real nature wonder is located 3 Kilometers east the town of Hyden in Western Australia and around 350 Kilometers south east Perth, in the region known as Australia’s Golden Outback.
+Wave Rock is without doubt one of the most awesome and beautiful rock formations of the world.
+This real nature wonder is located 3 Kilometers east of the town of Hyden in Western Australia, and around 350 Kilometers south east Perth.
+It lies within the region known as Australia’s Golden Outback.

 The colours of the rock were produced by the rain chemical deposits (carbonates and iron hydroxide) down the face, forming vertical stripes of greys reds and yellows.
 It is an interesting and nice spectacle to see how the rock changes its colors along the day, producing awesome views.

-All these places are amazing natural wonders and have a great importance to the aborigine culture; since, they are associated to ancestral stories that native people have conserved during many generations; therefore, the Wave Rock is also the site of beautiful Indigenous rock art.
+All these places are amazing natural wonders and have a great importance to the aborigine culture; since, they are associated to ancestral stories that native people have conserved during many generations; therefore, Wave Rock is also the site of beautiful Indigenous rock art.

 According to scientists, this stunning stone formation is 2700 millions years old.
-The Wave Rock is part of the north face of remnant Hyden Rock, which is an inselberg (an isolated hill, knob, ridge, outcrop, or small mountain that rises abruptly from a gently sloping or virtually level surrounding plain) made up of variably textured, medium and coarse-grained porphyritic granite (igneous rock with embedded crystals).
+Wave Rock is part of the north face of remnant Hyden Rock, which is an inselberg (an isolated hill, knob, ridge, outcrop, or small mountain that rises abruptly from a gently sloping or virtually level surrounding plain) made up of variably textured, medium and coarse-grained porphyritic granite (igneous rock with embedded crystals).

 In addition to the amazing rock itself and the fantastic aborigine stories about this geologic marvel.
-The Wave Rock has as attraction the diverse wildlife that hosts; since, the Wave Rock is surrounded by the Wave Rock Park; which is composed by around three hectares of native bushlands that offers a real haven for the native and exotic animals and plants that live in this fascinating area.
+Wave Rock has as attraction the diverse wildlife that hosts; since, Wave Rock is surrounded by Wave Rock Park; which is composed by around three hectares of native bushlands that offers a real haven for the native and exotic animals and plants that live in this fascinating area.

 So far this dam system has shown to be very efficient; bearing in mind the small catchment area of only 30 hectares and the low annual rainfall rate, which is only 337 mm.
 Recently the famous Wave Rock has attracted many tourists and currently it receives around 100 000 visitors per year, being one of the favorite Australian tourist destinations.